jwhittaker12/Jwhittaker-Stableford/README.md

 ## Questions?
-Just ask Claude — the full build script (`build_golf_v5.py`) contains all the round data and can regenerate your Excel file at any time.
+Just ask Claude — the full build script (`build_golf_v5.py`) contains all the round data and can regenerate your Excel file at any time..